-The consolidated financial statements of the Group as at and for the years ended December 31, 2019 and 2018, before the restatements described in Note 20, were audited by another auditor whose report dated June 15, 2020, expressed an unmodified opinion on those statements.
+The consolidated financial statements of the Group as at and for the year ended December 31, 2019 were audited by another auditor whose report dated June 15, 2020, expressed an unmodified opinion on those statements.

-As part of our audit of the 2020 consolidated financial statements, we also audited the restatements described in Note 20 that were applied on the prior period balances.
-In our opinion, such adjustments are appropriate and have been properly applied.
-We were not engaged to audit, review or apply any procedures to the 2019 and 2018 consolidated financial statements of the Group other than with respect to the restatements in prior period balances and, accordingly, we do not express an opinion or any other form of assurance on the 2019 and 2018 consolidated financial statements taken as a whole.
+We were not engaged to audit, review or apply any procedures to the 2019 consolidated financial statements of the Group and, accordingly, we do not express an opinion or any other form of assurance on the 2019 consolidated financial statements taken as a whole.

-The engagement partner on the audit resulting in this independent auditor's report is Jan Michael L. Reyes.
+The engagement partner on the audit resulting in this independent auditor's report is Dennis M. Malco.